ocaml-multicore/meio/README.md

 Eio-console provides an application for monitoring running programs.
 This works in the browser, communicating information over a websocket.
 It could be extended to run directly in the terminal using [nottui]().

+## Bindings

+The `bindings` directory contains partial jsoo bindings to various JavaScript libraries which are themselves vendorered statically.
+See the directories for the various the licenses for those libraries.

 [Eio]: https://github.com/ocaml-multicore/eio